GNOME/libxml2/README.md

 iconv, you need an external libiconv library, for example [GNU libiconv](https://www.gnu.org/software/libiconv/).
 Using [ICU](https://icu.unicode.org/) is also supported but discouraged.

-If enabled, libxml uses [libz](https://zlib.net/) or [liblzma](https://tukaani.org/xz/) to support reading compressed files.
-Use of this feature is discouraged.

 The xmllint executable uses libreadline and libhistory if enabled.